“I was the guy there when the paper was white.”

 2017 Das Ende translated into German

-2017 Escorting Tom will be produced in April at Burien Actors Theatre (near Seattle), having won first place in that company’s 2017 Bill and Peggy Hunt Playwrights Festival.
+2017 Escorting Tom was produced in April at Burien Actors Theatre (near Seattle), after winning first place in that company’s 2017 Bill and Peggy Hunt Playwrights Festival.

 2017 Escorting Tom was a semifinalist selection for American Association of Community Theatre (AACT) NewPlayFest.

 2016 Das Ende had a public reading, presented by Seattle Playwrights Circle at Elliott Bay Books, Nov.
 6.